Strike Zone (novel)

 Strike Zone is a Star Trek: The Next Generation novel by Peter David, published by Pocket Books in March 1989.
 It was the author's first novel set in the Star Trek universe, although he had previously written stories for the DC Comics line of comics.
 Strike Zone was originally intended to feature the Romulans but this was scrapped, with the new aliens called the Kreel replacing them.
 It was also meant to feature the crew of the Enterprise from Star Trek: The Original Series but the publishers asked David to use those from The Next Generation instead.

 Plot

-In this book a race of aliens who have fought with the Klingons for centuries, called the Kreel, find a large stash of advanced weapons hidden on a strange planet on the Kreel-Klingon border.
-The Kreel are as scavengers and had, plundered the destroyed colony that was Worf's childhood home.
+In this book, a race of aliens who have fought with the Klingons for centuries, called the Kreel, find a large stash of advanced weapons hidden on a strange planet on the Kreel-Klingon border.
+The Kreel are scavengers and had plundered the destroyed colony that was Worf's childhood home.
 They declare war on the Klingons, and the crew of the USS Enterprise are asked to help with the peace negotiations.